Glossary

 Sources

-Benzing, ‘Zur Entstehung der Hahnenfibel‘, Philobiblon 3(1) (1959), 6–19.
+Benzing, J., ‘Zur Entstehung der Hahnenfibel‘, Philobiblon 3(1) (1959), 6–19.

 Kubálek, J. Hendrich, F. Šimek, Naše slabikáře.
 Od nejstarší doby do konce století XVIII (Praha: Státní nakladatelství, 1929).

-Skjelbred ‘“Naar Hanen glad og munter galer…” Litt om hane-symbolet i norske abc-bøker’, Skolen 1995–96. Årbok for norsk utdanningshistorie, 1995, 12–18.
+Skjelbred, D., ‘“Naar Hanen glad og munter galer…” Litt om hane-symbolet i norske abc-bøker’, Skolen 1995–96. Årbok for norsk utdanningshistorie, 1995, 12–18.

-Sroka, ‘Rooster primers: A transnational history from the sixteenth to the twenty-first centuries’, B. Juska-Bacher et al. (eds.): Learning to Read, Learning Religion.
+Sroka, W., ‘Rooster primers: A transnational history from the sixteenth to the twenty-first centuries’, B. Juska-Bacher et al. (eds.): Learning to Read, Learning Religion.
 Catechism primers in Europe from the sixteenth to the nineteenth centuries.
 (Amsterdam: John Benjamins, 2023), 319-335.

-Stellingwerff, Kleine geschiedenis van het Groot ABC-boek of Haneboek (Den Haag: Ministerie van Onderwijs en Wetenschappen, 1979).
+Stellingwerff, J., Kleine geschiedenis van het Groot ABC-boek of Haneboek (Den Haag: Ministerie van Onderwijs en Wetenschappen, 1979).

-Willke, ‘Der Hahn in Katechismus-ABC-Büchern und anderen‘.
+Willke, I., ‘Der Hahn in Katechismus-ABC-Büchern und anderen‘.
 I. Willke, ABC-Bücher in Schweden – ihre Entwicklung bis Ende des 19.
 Jahrhunderts und ihre Beziehungen zu Deutschland (Stockholm: Bonniers, 1965), 95-112.

-Willke, ‘Das schwedische ABC-Buch vergangener Jahrhunderte und seine Hähne‘, Internationale Schulbuchforschung 19(3) (1997), 239–248.
+Willke, I., ‘Das schwedische ABC-Buch vergangener Jahrhunderte und seine Hähne‘, Internationale Schulbuchforschung 19(3) (1997), 239–248.